MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 To move Spark job definitions (SJD) from Azure Synapse to Fabric, you have two different options:

-* Option 1: create SJD manually in Fabric.
+* Option 1: create Spark job definition manually in Fabric.
-* Option 2: you can use a script to export SJDs from Azure Synapse and import them in Fabric using the API.
+* Option 2: you can use a script to export Spark job definitions from Azure Synapse and import them in Fabric using the API.

-For SJD considerations, refer to [differences between Azure Synapse Spark and Fabric](migrate-synapse-spark-job-definition.md).
+For Spark job definition considerations, refer to [differences between Azure Synapse Spark and Fabric](migrate-synapse-spark-job-definition.md).

 ## Prerequisites